chataignault/gas_demand_forecast/README.md

 ![image](img/lin_feature_importance.png)

-where the absolute coefficient values have been averaged by category (including log temperature, day and night mixed).
+where the absolute coefficient values have been averaged by category (including log temperature, day and night not distinguished).

 ### Gradient Boost Regressor prediction

-- Non-linear feature engineering
 - Feature importance analysis

 <img src="img/gb_in_sample.png" width="400px" />